iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 > The video call portion does not work.
 Even the provider told me to use a computer and the website because the Android app never works right.
 Good provider, terrible app.<br> :date: __2020-08-03 15:42:43__

 > I had a good experience with this I was impressed with it, real simple, easy after I stared at for a minute but I'm not good with this internet stuff.
 I just wish they had a psychiatrist a doctor of psychology.
 I need a therapist as well as a doctor, I'm in need of medicine & need to vent a well.<br> :date: __2020-07-28 19:00:33__

-> I'm pleased with the doctors available but the app has given me an issue with the audio each time I've used it.
-Is there a patch available?<br> :date: __2020-07-20 00:37:19__